 Craft Dining Outdoor Pods

-Each pod can seat up to 8 people – but owing to the current covid situation and government guidelines, they advise 6 people max.
+Each pod can seat 8 people.
 The restaurant itself is family-friendly but those with babies and small children may struggle to seat them inside the pod unless you have them on your lap.
 It’s quite snug in there so two of us dining meant we could have a bench to ourselves while we ate.
 Each pod is complete with a wooden block filled with clean cutlery and a water bottle.
 A private pod server comes up and slides open the hatch to take your orders – so you don’t even have to step outside.
 It really is the perfect intimate dining space and they offer blankets too.
 Craft features an extensive drinks list, providing over 100 different English Wines some of which are local to Birmingham.

 Set Menus At Craft Dining